12 brilliant German words you won't find in English

 This does not just mean flag.
-It's also the special type of flag that flutters in your face and stings your eyes when a drunkard tells you he always loved her, you know, honestly, really loved her, despite how it looks.
+It's also the special type of "flag" (or the stench of booze) that flutters in your face and stings your eyes when a drunkard tells you he always loved her, you know, honestly, really loved her, despite how it looks.
 "Please wave that Fahne somewhere else."

 You've stayed out late and you weren't supposed to.
 Your wife has put the kids to bed, made your dinner, and given it to the dog.
 What you need is Drachenfutter - a gift that will, literally, feed the dragon, outmoded sexist interpretations of gender roles notwithstanding.